-Okay…whaaaat?
-Yes it’s true, and Ina May Gaskin has confirmed this herself!
-When you are sexually aroused, you naturally produce more lubrication, and the walls of your vagina become a bit thicker, elongated, and more elastic…because…well…it thinks a penis is about to enter it.
+Okay, what?
+Yes, it’s true, and Ina May Gaskin has confirmed this herself!
+When you are sexually aroused, you naturally produce more lubrication, and the walls of your vagina become a bit thicker, elongated, and more elastic, because, well, it thinks a penis is about to enter it.

-I know that’s super hard to do because let’s be honest, not many women are down with getting sexually aroused during birth…but have you heard of orgasmic birth?
-It’s a thing, and those ladies never, ever tear.
+I know this is kind of farfetched, but I wanted to include this because the research supports it!
+I know that not many women are down with getting sexually aroused during birth.
+But have you heard of orgasmic birth?
+It’s a thing, and those ladies never tear.

-Yep, it’s actually been shown that squatting while giving bith, can make your chances of tearing a bit worse.
-Now, squatting isn’t the same as hands-and-knees.
-On the other hand, pushing on hands and knees may be associated with a less likelihood of tearing, and its a great way to give birth!
+Yep, it’s actually been shown that squatting while giving birth, can make your chances of tearing a bit worse.
+Now, squatting isn’t the same as hands and knees.
+On the other hand, pushing on hands and knees may be associated with a less likelihood of tearing, and it’s a great way to give birth!

 But just think about it, squatting and bearing down puts a whole lot more pressure on your perineum.
 Gravity is your friend when giving birth (aka, many women don’t like to give birth on their backs), but gravity may not be your friend when it comes to tears.

-Simply ask them.
-And, if your provider has a higher than average epis-rate, it may be worth looking into switching providers.
+Simply talk about it ahead of time with your provider and do a little research on their episiotomy stats.
+If your provider has a higher-than-average epis-rate, it may be worth looking into switching providers.